NixOS/rfcs/rfcs/0107-version-normalization.md

   <https://github.com/Mange/rtl8192eu-linux-driver>.
 It has no labeled release;
   the latest code is from May 12, 2021.
-Supposing e.g. it was built for Linux kernel version 5.10.01, we therefore have `pname = "rtl8192eu"; version = "0_0+unstable=2021-05-12+linux=5.10.01";`.
+Supposing e.g. it was built for Linux kernel version 5.10.01, we therefore have `pname = "rtl8192eu"; version = "0.pre+unstable=2021-05-12+linux=5.10.01";`.

 # Drawbacks
 [drawbacks]: #drawbacks

 The main drawback is the conversion of the already existent expressions which does not follow the format proposed here.
-It can require a degree of manual intervention.
+It can require a degree of manual intervention and code review, especially for machine-generated expressions (such as Lua or Node library sets).
 However, this task is easily sprintable and amenable to automation.

 # Alternatives
 [alternatives]: #alternatives